 In early 2020, Marriott and MGM Resorts joined the long and growing list of major companies affected by data breaches.
 The two hospitality behemoths have plenty of company, including retail giants such as Target (2013) and The Home Depot (2014), blue-chip insurers such as Anthem (2015), and financial firms such as Capital One (2019) and Equifax (2017).
 The breach at Equifax, one of the three major consumer credit reporting bureaus, was one of the worst, with some 143 million personal records compromised in the massive attack.

 No matter the circumstances or the precise nature of the breach, you should act swiftly if you have reason to believe you’re a potential victim of a corporate data breach.
 Stolen personal information may be used in identity theft, which can be surprisingly difficult to detect, particularly for the elderly, minor children, and adults with limited control over their personal data and finances.

 If your data is part of a corporate breach, you may not necessarily be a victim of identity theft.
 But it does significantly increases your chances, especially if you don’t take decisive action soon after learning of the breach.

 What to Do When You’re Part of a Data Breach (Or Suspect You Are)

-If you have reason to believe your data was involved in a corporate data breach, such as Capital One’s, here’s what you can do to mitigate the risk.
+If you have reason to believe your data was involved in a corporate data breach, such as the MGM/Marriott breach, here’s what you can do to mitigate the risk.